 Patients who receive treatment based on their biology can live longer.

-PanCAN's Know Your Tumor service provides you and your healthcare team with information about your tumor's biology through free tissue biomarker testing and genetic testing for inherited mutations.
-Using this information, Know Your Tumor also gives you and your healthcare team access to personalized treatment recommendations, including available clinical trials based on tumor biology.
+PanCAN's Know Your Tumor service provides eligible patients with information about their tumor's biology through free tissue biomarker testing.
+Using this information, Know Your Tumor also gives patients and their healthcare team access to personalized treatment recommendations, including available clinical trials, based on tumor biology.
 This approach, which uses a patient's tumor or genetic makeup to guide treatment decisions, is known as precision medicine.

 Best way to get started?